• Skip to primary navigation

 • Add the flour, sugar, salt and lemon zest to a bowl of a stand mixer and mix to combine.

 • Add the yeast, mix to combine then make a well in the center of the bowl.
-Add the whisked eggs (2 large), warm milk, melted butter and 1 teaspoon of vanilla.
+Add the whisked eggs (2 large), warm milk, melted butter and 1 tsp of vanilla.

 • Using a paddle attachment mix everything for a few seconds then swap to a dough hook attachment and knead the dough for 10 minutes on a medium/low speed.
 The dough will be very sticky but shouldn’t stick to your hands when touched.